exercism/clojure/exercises/concept/lucians-luscious-lasagna/.docs/introduction.md

   (+ x y))
 ```

-`[x y]` is the function's arglist, which are inside a vector.
-More about them later, but one of the biggest syntactical differences between Clojure and other Lisps is the addition of built-in data structure literals besides lists.
+`[x y]` is the function's arglist, with the parameters placed inside of a vector.
+More about vectors later, but they are similar to arrays in other languages.
+One of the biggest syntactical differences between Clojure and other Lisps is the addition of built-in data structure literals besides lists.

 A nice benefit of this is consistency - we always know that unquoted lists represent function calls, making it easier to visually distinguish *code* from *data*, the vector of arguments being the latter.